literally1984bygeorgeorwell/cse15l-lab-reports/researching_commands.md

 > You’ve got to find yourself first.
 Everything else’ll follow.
 *-- Charles de Lint*

 Hi!
 I may have gotten a bit carried away writing some of this report (it feels *wrong* to mention `-atime` but then ignore `-perm`!) and reached a lot more than 4 flags.
-If you're in a rush, feel free to skim the `Filename Parameters` section and move on.
+If you're in a rush, feel free to skim the `Filename Parameters` section, then move on to [`written_2` Examples](#written_2-Examples).
 The rest of the options are only provided for information purposes.

 ## Sources Used (boring disclaimer)
 All information in this lab report was derived either from personal experience or from the current version of the man-pages project (5.13 as of February 2023).
 No other sources were consulted during research.